Information and Resources for Grandparents

 If you or your child is having a mental health or substance abuse crisis, call Tennessee’s statewide toll-free crisis hotline anytime at 855-CRISIS-1 (855-274-7471).
 Your call is free and will be answered 24 hours a day, seven days a week.
-For additional assistance or information, click here.
+Get additional assistance and information.

 How to Read to Young Children

 It’s important to read to young children for about 20 minutes each day.
 But how can busy grandparents help their grandchildren get the most out of story time?
-Here are some tips that will help get you started.
+Here are some tips that will help get you started reading to young children.

 Books from Birth

 Studies show that children who grow up around books do better in school—and in life.
 Thanks to the Governor’s Books from Birth Foundation and Dolly Parton’s Imagination Library, Tennessee children under age 5 can have a new book mailed directly to their home each month, at no cost to the family and regardless of the family’s income.
-To learn more and sign your child up for the Books from Birth program, click here.
+Learn more and sign your child up for the Books from Birth program.

 School Safety and Bullying

 Every student has the right to feel safe in the classroom.
-To learn more about school safety and community programs, as well as the warning signs of bullying, click here.
+Learn more about school safety and community programs, as well as the warning signs of bullying.